olin-electric-motorsports/AdvancedResearch/hardware_in_the_loop/software/README.md

 * **Type:** The supported signals (right now) are analog and digital.
 Analog signals represent voltages; some of our expansion boards have DACs (digital to analog converters) to output these voltages and ADCs (analog to digital converters) to read them in.
 Digital signals are "slow", in that you can set a pin to be high or low, but we don't currently support digital communication protocols like SPI, I2C, or PWM.

 * **Min/Max:** These two values represent the minimum and maximum values for each pin.
 For digital signals, we conventionally use 0 and 1 (rather than 0 and the nominal voltage of the system), but it doesn't really matter.
 For analog values, min and max are much more important. _Make sure these represent the low and high rails of the DAC or ADC connected to the pin._

+### Generating Documentation

+If this wasn't enough for you, or you also want to read the python documentation, you can do that!
+You will need to do a few things:

+1. Navigate to the docs directory

+    `$ cd docs`

+2. Install sphinx and the extensions we use

+    `$ pip install sphinx $$ pip install sphinx_rtd_theme`

+3. Build the documentation!

+    `$ make html`

+The documentation should appear in the `docs/build/html` directory.
+Open `index.html` in chrome (or the browser of your choice), and you should be good to go!

 ## Resources